fabianmartins/alienattack.workshop/README.md

 The people from the monitoring team said that they identified failure in getting the scoreboard computed and stored on DynamoDb.
 Our SysAdmin is friend of one of the rebels, and he send this message *"Check if the Lambda Function with the name Scoreboard is integrated to Kinesis.
 If there is no trigger configured for the lambda function, that's the issue"*.

 ##### [Problem]
-The game data is ingested to the Kinesis Streams.Then, Lambda (the service) triggers a Lambda function at each second, to make it consume the data from the Kinesis Streams.
-What is done with the consumed records depends on what is coded on the Lambda function.
+The game data is ingested to the Kinesis Streams.
+Then, Lambda (the service) triggers a Lambda function at each second, to make it consume the data from the Kinesis Streams.
+What happen with the consumed records depends on what is coded on the Lambda function.

 We need to connect the Lambda function to Kinesis.